davy7125/polyphone/docs/en/manual/soundfont-editor/toolbar.rst

 Virtual keyboard
 ----------------

-When clicking on the icon, a window opens showing the virtual keyboard that has been made for testing samples, instruments and presets.
+When clicking on the icon |piano|, a window opens showing the virtual keyboard that has been made for testing samples, instruments and presets.
 This window triggers :abbr:`MIDI (Musical Instrument Digital Interface)` signals:

 * **note on** / **note off** / **after touch** with the piano keyboard,